Skip to main content

 Mr. David O'Sullivan

 It has to be a case-by-case delineation.
 One has to show whether there was legitimate expectation on the part of a company which led them to make, maybe and for example, heavy investments, which then they discovered would not lead to any outcome.
 The mere loss of profit is not considered in and of itself a justification for triggering the mechanism but it is an element if a company feels that the way in which the regulation has worked, for example, if it is discriminatory or it was particularly targeted at the sector in a way that only one company would suffer from it then it might be a case of discrimination.
 Therefore, it is a case-by-case decision.
 I reiterate that in the history of these cases, governments have won the vast majority of cases.
-It is not as though the evenly existing system of ISDS allows companies to ride roughshod over the rights of government to regulate and adjust the rules of industry, government and so forth on their own territory.
+It is not as though the evenly existing system of ISDS allows companies to ride roughshod over the rights of governments to regulate and adjust the rules of industry, government and so forth on their own territory.

 There are obviously difficulties with the ISDS.
-The French are considering leaving the energy treaty charter because of being hampered in what they can do about climate change as regards ISDS.
+The French are considering leaving the energy charter treaty because of being hampered in what they can do about climate change as regards ISDS.
 The Dutch Government is being sued in respect of climate action under this.
 Senator Higgins has mentioned the fact that the US and Canada have negotiated their way out of many elements of ISDS under North American Free Trade Agreement, NAFTA, so, therefore, we can see that there has been a move away.

 Mr. O'Sullivan mentioned the Philip Morris case, which the company lost as it tried to delay plain packaging for tobacco but the case cost millions of Australian dollars and took approximately four years, which will have a chilling effect.
 Does Mr. O'Sullivan accept that there seems to be a move away from ISDS and, to a degree, there is an element of madness in us signing up to ICS?
 I do not see that there is going to be any major reputational damage to either the French or Dutch who are in no rush to ratify CETA.